numanair/nano-control-surface/How-to.md

 1. Download Microsoft Visual Studio Code (VS Code) <https://code.visualstudio.com/Download>
 2. Install the PlatformIO extension within VS Code.
 See instructions here:
 <https://platformio.org/install/ide?install=vscode>
-3. Download the MIDI code from Github:
+3. Download the MIDI code from GitHub:
 <https://github.com/numanair/nano-control-surface/tree/seeeduino-xiao-composer>
-**NOTE:** there are multiple branches on this Github.
-If the file names do not match in the next steps make sure you donwloaded from the correct *seeeduino-xiao-composer* branch.
+**NOTE:** there are multiple branches on this GitHub.
+If the file names do not match in the next steps make sure you downloaded from the correct *seeeduino-xiao-composer* branch.
 4. Click the green Code button to find the ZIP download option.
 Extract the downloaded ZIP to a project folder of your choosing.
 5. In VS Code, click the house icon in the bottom toolbar to open the PlatformIO home.
 6. Click *Projects* on the left panel of the PlatformIO home.
 Click the *Add Existing* button and navigate to the extracted folder.